 With complete information about abatement costs, a cost-effective policy of full compliance and a constant marginal penalty can easily be incorporated into the choice of the optimal emissions target.
 Suppose that emissions are uniformly mixed and cause damage that is characterized by an increasing and convex damage function D(E).
 The first-best environmental target is chosen to equate marginal damage to aggregate marginal abatement costs.
 With the necessity of enforcing an emissions trading program, however, the efficient environmental target is no longer first-best.
 Suppose that a constant marginal penalty is employed.
 Proposition 2 then implies that whatever level of aggregate emissions is chosen, it will be optimal to issue that number of permits and monitor firms to guarantee full compliance.
 The detection probability is $\pi = p/\phi$ , where p = -C'(E).
-If the per-firm cost of monitoring is $\mu$ $\pi$ , total monitoring costs are $n\mu\pi = -n\mu C'(E)/\phi$ .
-The efficient level of emissions then minimizes the social cost function $D(E) + C(E) - n\mu$ $C'(E)/\phi$ .
-Assuming that this is strictly convex, the efficient level of emissions is the solution to $D'(E) + C'(E) = n\mu \ C''(E)/\phi$ .
-Recarry, complete information about aggregate abatement costs is required to determine the optimal level of aggregate emissions.
+If the per-firm cost of monitoring is $\mu \pi$ , total monitoring costs are $n\mu\pi = -n\mu C'(E)/\phi$ .
+The efficient level of emissions then minimizes the social cost function $D(E) + C(E) - n\mu C'(E)/\phi$ .

+to $D'(E) + C'(E) = n\mu C''(E)/\phi$ .
+Clearly, complete information about aggregate abatement costs is required to determine the optimal level of aggregate emissions.